 Please note that all of my services can be further customized for clients who have had prior or current diagnosed eating disorders.

-If you live on Vancouver Island between Duncan and Nanaimo you are considered a local client (or a local business).
+If you live on Vancouver Island in the Victoria area you are considered a local client (or a local business).
 This means that in-person visits are an option, and recommended for at least our initial consultation.

 Local clients include those in…

-I am also available for in-person help to other clients throughout Vancouver Island and the Lower Mainland, but fuel/travel costs will apply (contact me for details).
+I am also available for corporate clients throughout Vancouver Island, but fuel/travel costs will apply (contact me for details).

 Ready to get started?
 Here’s what the process typically looks like: